Toronto in Fall: 23 Best Activities and Events

 Fall weather in Toronto is crisp and comfortable, with temperatures ranging from cool mornings to mild afternoons.

 In September, highs often reach the low 20s°C (70s°F), while October and November see cooler days, averaging 10–15°C (50–60°F).
-Sweater weather is in full swing, perfect for outdoor activities or cozy walks through the city’s colorful streets.
+Sweater weather is in full swing, perfect for outdoor activities or cozy walks through the city’s colourful streets.

 Rain is common, so packing a light jacket or umbrella is a good idea.
 By late November, there’s often a chill in the air, hinting at winter’s arrival.